If you wonder how to be happy alone, these fifteen research-proven ways to be happy will make you the most attractive single woman you can ever be.

-When I moved to Germany upon marriage, I became depressed.
-My husband got me a cat and it helped heal my depression.
+When I moved to Germany after marriage, I succumbed winter depression.
+My husband got me a cat which helped a ton in overcoming my depression.

 If you have a spouse, you have someone to share your burdens.
 If you´re single, there are only a handful of things you can share even to your closest pals.
 Thankfully, you have God.

-If you´re single, you will never feel alone if you have God.
+If you´re single, and if you believe in God, cultivate a close relationship with Him.
+You will never feel alone if you have God.

-8. Maintain a Close Relationship with Your Family
+Habit #14: Maintain a Close Relationship with Your Family.

 One of the things that happy people have is a close relationship with their family, especially their immediate family.
 Don´t cut your connections with your parents and siblings.
 Find time to visit them, and connect with them.

-Family is great in giving you sense of belongingness, and for most parts, they stick like brothers and sisters do.
+Family is great in giving you sense of belonging.
+And for most parts, they stick like brothers and sisters do.

-As you learn how to be happy alone, don´t forget to open your heart to love.
+Don´t forget to open your heart to love.
 Sometimes, the less you look for it, the more it finds you.
-You´re not aware that you may be touching shoulders with your soul mate.
-Keep smiling, and keep opening your heart to possibilities.
+You may not be aware that you´re already touching shoulders with your soul mate.
+So keep smiling, and keep opening your heart to possibilities.